 This fall, the American University Experience courses will be mandatory for all first-year students.
-American University Experience II (AUx2), next scheduled for Spring 2019, explores race and social identity through a multidisciplinary curriculum and group discussions.
+American University Experience II (AUx2), next scheduled for Spring 2019, explores race, social identity, and more through a multidisciplinary curriculum and group discussions.

 A hybrid of online and classroom-based learning, AUx2 courses are facilitated by instructor-advisors and student peer leaders.
 For a window into the AUx2 pilot courses, University Communications and Marketing interviewed two facilitators who worked together, Andrea Malamisura and Brazil McCray.
 Malamisura is a full-time AUx instructor-advisor, and student peer leader McCray is a rising third-year biology major.
 This interview has been condensed and edited for clarity.